Risk Manager setup is simple. Sign up for a free trial here. When you start your trial, you'll be able to set up your first environment.

 Supported browsers include the latest versions of: Chrome, Safari, Edge, Firefox, and Opera.
 Note: Internet Explorer is not supported.

-For the initial beta release Risk Manager supports AWS.
+Currently Risk Manager supports AWS.
 Additional cloud providers including (in no particular order): Azure, Google Cloud Platform, IBM, etc., are also on our roadmap and will be part of a future release.
 If you’re an interested customer and want to talk about your requirements we’d love to hear from you.
 Reach out to us at firstname.lastname@example.org.